 - A list of items that you or your spouse owned prior to your marriage

-- Bank, investments, and retirement accounts
+- Bank, investment, and retirement accounts

 - Deferred compensation

-- Physical assets
+- Physical assets such as:

 - Artwork or art collections